Tuning FreeBSD for the highload

 Socket buffers

 When a client sends a data, the data first is received by the kernel which places the data in the socket receiving buffer.
 Then an application such as the web server may call recv() or read() system calls to get the data from the buffer.
 When the application wants to send a data, it calls send() or write() system calls to place the data in the socket sending buffer.
 Then the kernel manages to send the data from the buffer to the client.
 In modern FreeBSD versions the default sizes of the socket receiving and sending buffers are respectively 64K and 32K.
 You may change them on the fly using the sysctls net.inet.tcp.recvspace and net.inet.tcp.sendspace.
 Of course the bigger buffer sizes may increase throughput, because connections may use bigger TCP sliding windows sizes.
 And on the Internet you may see recommendations to increase the buffer sizes to one or even several megabytes.
 However, such large buffer sizes are suitable for local networks or for networks under your control.
-Since on the Internet a slow modem client may ask a large file and then it will download the file during several minutes if not hours.
+Since on the Internet a slow network client may ask a large file and then it will download the file during several minutes if not hours.
 All this time the megabyte buffer will be bound to the slow client, although we may devote just several kilobytes to it.

 There is one more advantage of the large sending buffers for the web servers such as Apache which use the blocking I/O system calls.
 The server may place a whole large response in the sending buffer, then may close the connection, and let the kernel to send the response to a slow client, while the server is ready to serve other requests.
 You should decide what is it better to bind to a client in your case: a tens megabytes Apache/mod_perl process or the hundreds kilobytes socket sending buffer.
 Note that nginx uses non-blocking I/O system calls and devotes just tens kilobytes to connections, therefore it does not require the large buffer sizes.